-Applicants are strongly encouraged to submit a non-binding Letter of Intent to OVW.ConsolYouth@usdoj.gov. by March 26, 2024.
+Applicants are strongly encouraged to submit a non-binding Letter of Intent to OVW.RestorativeJustice@usdoj.gov by June 10, 2024.
 Applicants that do not submit a Letter of Intent can still apply.
-For more information, see the Application.and.gov Submission Information section of this solicitation.
+For more information, see the Application and Submission Information section of this solicitation.

-Pre-Application Information Session(s)
+Pre-Application Information Sessions

-OVW will conduct an optional web-based Pre-Application Information Session that will be held live and then posted on the OVW website.
-During this session, OVW staff will review this program's requirements, review the solicitation, and allow for a brief question and answer period.
+OVW will conduct two (2) optional web-based Pre-Application Information Sessions.
+During these sessions, OVW staff will review this program's requirements, review the solicitation, and allow for a brief question and answer period.
 For more information, see the Application and Submission Information section of this solicitation.